Understanding Sleep Apnea: Top Effective Habits for Sound Sleep

 Creating and maintaining a consistent sleep schedule is one of the most effective ways to improve sleep quality for individuals with sleep apnea.
 Going to bed and waking up at the same time each day, including weekends, helps to regulate your body's internal clock and ensures a better night's sleep.
 Develop consistency in your sleep-wake pattern by:

-2. Avoiding naps during the day, especially in the late afternoon or evening.
+2. Avoid naps during the day, especially in the late afternoon or evening.

 Create a Relaxing Bedtime Routine